lineojcd/cra2_atloc2/README.md

 dts start_gui_tools jcdgo
 rviz
 ```
-Add TF and compressedImage inside of RVIZ, then set at_baselink as the fixed frame
+Add TF and compressedImage inside of RVIZ, then set at_baselink as the fixed frame.